StackVista/stackstate-docs/getting_started.md

 ## Detailed information about components and relations

 Select a component or a relation to display detailed information about it in the right panel details tab - the tab will be named according to the element type that you selected.
 For example, **Component details** when you select a component or **Direct relation details** when you select a relation that links two components with no hidden components in between.
-Click **SHOW ALL PROPERTIES** to open a popup with all details of a component.
+Click **SHOW ALL PROPERTIES** to open a popup with all details of a component or direct relation.

 ![Detailed component information](/.gitbook/assets/v51_component_details.png)